oscdoctest/Qi-Docs/docs/QiView_API.rst

 The REST APIs provide programmatic access to read and write Qi data.
 The APIs in this section interact with QiViews.
 When working in .NET convenient Qi Client libraries are available.
 The IQiMetadataService interface, accessed using the ``QiService.GetMetadataService()`` helper, defines the available functions.
-See QiTypes for general QiView information.
+See `Qi View information <https://qi-docs.readthedocs.io/en/latest/QiView_information.html>`__ for general QiView information.

 ***********************